ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 This field indicates the timestamp when the event was created.
 {: note}

+The LogDNA timestamp is set from eventTime.
+{: important}

 The date is represented as Universal Time Coordinated (UTC).